ascherj/humanity/src/pages/blog/2021-02-16-10-tips-to-learn-spanish.md

 This one is an easy one and great for beginner beginners.
 Basically, put a little sticky note in Spanish on everything and anything.
 Your mirror, lamp, lightswitch, draws, windows, shower curtain, you name it and you get the point.

 The constant repetition of viewing these sticky notes daily will drill these words into your brain more than you think!
-Some nice subconscious learning there for you ;)
+Some nice subconscious learning there for ya ;)

 5. Language exchanges